WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Review/index.md

 ---

-We're going to dive deeper into resistors and resistor networks later, but
+We're going to dive deeper into resistors and resistor networks later, but:

  * _Resistors_ are electronic components made of materials that restrict the flow of electricity.
  * Resistance is measured in _ohms_, often denoted as `Ω`.